yiisoft/yii2-shell/README.md

 ./yii shell
 ```

-You can access the application object using `$this` or `Yii::$app`.
+You can access the application object using `Yii::$app`.
 Additionally you have access to all your and your dependencies' classes.

 See [psysh's website](http://psysh.org/#features) for a list of available features.